Perspective | Marshall football, 50 years after plane crash, carries on, and remembers

-On Saturday, the 50th anniversary of the plane crash, sixteenth-ranked Marshall, which is currently 6-0, will host East Tennessee State.
+On Saturday, the 50th anniversary of the plane crash, sixteenth-ranked Marshall, which is currently 6-0, will host Middle Tennessee State University.
 The annual ceremony that takes place at the on-campus fountain built to honor the victims of the crash, will be invitation-only this year because of the coronavirus pandemic.
 Gospel singer Michael W. Smith, who grew up 10 miles east of Huntington and was 13 when the crash happened, will sing there and then sing the national anthem before kickoff.
 Lucianne Kautz-Call, a Marshall graduate, whose father Charles Kautz was on the doomed plane as the school’s athletic director, will be the primary speaker.

 “It’s something that is still an important part of this football program, this school and this community,” said Doc Holliday, Marshall’s current coach and a West Virginian who grew up 25 miles from the school in the tiny town of Hurricane and remembers the night of the crash vividly.
 “To this day, there are lots of people around here who not only remember the crash but were affected by it.
 In a way, it’s still something that drives us to succeed.”